huggingface/optimum-habana/examples/text-generation/docker/README.md

 2) Build Measurement files for Single Card models - this needs to be run once per model.
 * Change the value for model_name to the one you need to use
-* Set world_size to the number of GPUs recommended as per the table above
+* Set world_size to the number of HPUs recommended as per the table above
 ```bash
 export model_name=meta-llama/Llama-3.1-70B-Instruct
 export world_size=8